WoozyMasta/metricz-exporter/README.md

   and real-world GeoIP location.
 * **Public Status API:** Offers a lightweight, cacheable JSON endpoint (`/status`), perfect for displaying live server stats on your website without exposing your monitoring stack.
+[More info](web/web-status.md).
 * **Transaction Support:** Handles chunked uploads from the mod to minimize network overhead on the game server.